 CSU Police and How to Report a Crime

-CSU police officers work closely with offices on campus to identify safety and security needs and concerns.
+CSU police officers work closely with university offices to identify safety needs and concerns.

 CSU Police Qualifications and Authority